Schedule A (Form 1040): A guide to itemized deductions for US expats

 Above-the-line deductions (like contributions to a traditional IRA or student loan interest) reduce your adjusted gross income (AGI) directly.
 Itemized deductions on Schedule A, on the other hand, reduce your taxable income but require detailed documentation.

-No. If you’re married filing separately, both spouses must either itemize or take the standard deduction.
-If one spouse itemizes, the other spouse's standard deduction becomes $0.
+If you are married and filing separately, both spouses must either itemize or take the standard deduction.
+If one spouse itemizes, the other spouse cannot take the standard deduction.

 No, Schedule A is only for taxpayers who choose to itemize deductions.
 If you take the standard deduction, Schedule A is not required.